sollecitom/corda-foreign-exchange-example/README.md

 It also demonstrate how to integrate CORDA into a web application.

-This repository is split into four modules:
+This repository is split into seven modules:

-1. A shared library which holds types that all parties need to use.
+1. A shared library which holds types that all parties need to use (_shared_).
-2. A buyer CorDApp, representing an entity that buys foreign currency.
+2. A buyer CorDApp, representing an entity that buys foreign currency (_buyer_).
+3. A buyer API, representing code from the buyer application visible from seller (_buyer-api_).
-3. A buyer Spring Boot application talking to the buyer node.
+4. A buyer Spring Boot application talking to the buyer node (_buyer-app_).
 There are 2 web server implementations: Ktor(buyer_app:web-server-ktor) and Spring-Boot(buyer_app:web-server-spring-boot).
-4. A seller CorDApp, representing an entity that sells foreign currency.
+5. A seller CorDApp, representing an entity that sells foreign currency (_seller_).
-5. A rate provider CorDApp, representing an entity that provides currency exchange rates as an Oracle.
+6. A rate provider CorDApp, representing an entity that provides currency exchange rates as an Oracle (_rate-provider_).
+7. A rate provider API, containing bindings for the buyer and the seller to call the Oracle (_rate-provider-api_).

+The purpose of a modular setup is to avoid having parties knowing the implementation code of other peers.
+The Spring Boot and Ktor webserver implementations are identical in behaviour and only there to demonstrate that the client can be arbitrarily chosen.

 ## How to run this example